 Sustainability and the IB

 From the Early Years all the way to High School, the values of sustainability weave across our curriculum through several trans-disciplinary themes and global contexts.

 One of the essential outcomes of our programme is that students understand and can demonstrate what it means to be internationally-minded, responsible and ethical citizens.

-In our Primary Years Program, students study conceptual units such as How the World Works and Sharing the Planet.
+In our Primary Years Programme, students study conceptual units such as How the World Works and Sharing the Planet.
 In our Middle Years Program, the concepts of Scientific and Technical Innovation and Globalization and Sustainability are explored.